COVID-19 Guidance for Researchers

 All requests will be reviewed within 24 hours by UMaine’s Institutional Veterinarian, IACUC and the applicable lab manager.

-- Only those experiments that are time-sensitive and already have animals present or on order should be completed as long as proper social distancing protocols, as recommended by the CDC, can be maintained.
-Permission by the applicable Lab Manager must be obtained prior to performing any experiments in close quarters.
-Please email your request to the appropriate lab manager with copy to the IACUC (firstname.lastname@example.org).
-Your request should include applicable IACUC protocol number(s), a description of the experiment, and how it is essential research as defined above.
+Before initiating an approved Research & Scholarly Activity which involves animals, please note that permission by the applicable Lab Manager must be obtained prior to performing any experiments in close quarters.
+Please email your request to the appropriate lab manager with copy to ORC (email@example.com).
+Your request should include applicable IACUC protocol number(s), a description of the experiment, and date of approval by the OVPRDGS.
 All requests will be reviewed within 24 hours by UMaine’s Institutional Veterinarian, IACUC and the applicable lab manager.

-The IACUC, through the Office of Research Compliance, will continue to review submissions (both new protocols and amendments) to the committee during this time, however, while the University is directed to limit research to essential activities and animal husbandry no new animal studies are to be initiated during this period.
+The IACUC, through the Office of Research Compliance, will continue to review submissions (both new protocols and amendments) to the committee during this time, however, while the University is directed to limit research activities and animal husbandry only animal studies approved through the OVPRDGS Research and Scholarly Activity Requests may be initiated during this period.
 We understand this guidance will be highly impactful to many research programs, and we appreciate your commitment to sustaining our UMaine animal research program through this challenging time.

 Please contact the Office of Research Compliance for assistance (firstname.lastname@example.org).